ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 There should be two user parameters for overriding these probabilities, one for each simulant category.

-This percentage was estimated from Figure 1 of `"An Analysis of Person Duplication in Census 2000" <http://www.asasrms.org/Proceedings/y2004/files/Jsm2004-000730.pdf>`_ and roughly corroborated by Table 4 of `"Real-Time 2020 Administrative Record Census Simulation" <https://www2.census.gov/programs-surveys/decennial/2020/program-management/evaluate-docs/EAE-2020-admin-records-experiment.pdf>`_
+The 2% duplication rate for simulants under 18 was estimated from Figure 1 of `"An Analysis of Person Duplication in Census 2000" <http://www.asasrms.org/Proceedings/y2004/files/Jsm2004-000730.pdf>`_ and roughly corroborated by Table 4 of `"Real-Time 2020 Administrative Record Census Simulation" <https://www2.census.gov/programs-surveys/decennial/2020/program-management/evaluate-docs/EAE-2020-admin-records-experiment.pdf>`_